 How to choose the best trekking company

-There are more than two thousand trekking agencies in Kathmandu alone and a few hundred registered companies in Pokhara.
-When you add several hundred hotels, guesthouses, and numerous unregistered operators offering trekking services, finding the right tour operator can become challenging.
+More than two thousand trekking agencies in Kathmandu alone and a few hundred registered companies in Pokhara.
+Finding the right tour operator can become challenging when you add several hundred hotels, guesthouses, and numerous unregistered operators offering trekking services.
 You work hard throughout the year, and a vacation is a well-deserved reward for yourself, so make sure you find the right company to make your trekking experience a memorable one.

 Some Tips on Choosing the Best Trekking Company